AndrewKohn/Coding-Countdown/README.md

   3a.
 Study difference between rem/em.
 Only understand the basics of em; should look into it more.<br/>
   3b.
 Mobile device scrolling issues with 'height: 100vh'.<br/>
 4. Change color theme and css to make things pop out more.
+5. Adjust progress bar in Countdown section to match query widths.